-The Company's executive officers, their ages and their positions as of February 28, 2011, are as follows:
+The Company's executive officers, their ages and their positions as of February 29, 2012, are as follows:

-N ame Age P osition Joseph V. Gulfo, M.D.
-47 Director, President and Chief Executive Officer Richard I. Steinhart 53 Vice President, Finance, Chief Financial Officer, Treasurer, and Secretary Tina Cheng-Avery 47 Vice President, Commercialization Nikolai Kabelev 34 Vice President, Research and Development
+Name Age Position Joseph V. Gulfo, M.D.
+48 Director, Chairman, President and Chief Executive Officer Richard I. Steinhart 54 Vice President, Finance, Chief Financial Officer, Treasurer, and Secretary Nikolai Kabelev 35 Vice President, Research and Development

-Joseph V. Gulfo, M.D. has served as our President and Chief Executive Officer and a member of our Board of Directors since January 2004.
+Joseph V. Gulfo, M.D. has served as our Chairman since December 2011 and our President and Chief Executive Officer and a member of our Board of Directors since January 2004.
 From May 1999 to November 2003, he served as Chairman, Chief Executive Officer and President of Antigen Express, Inc., a development-stage company developing immunodiagnostics and therapeutics for cancer.
 Dr. Gulfo serves as a director of ProCertus BioPharm, Inc., a privately-held company.
 Dr. Gulfo received a B.S. in biology from Seton Hall University, an M.D. from the University of Medicine and Dentistry of New Jersey and an M.B.A. in finance from Seton Hall University.

 Richard I. Steinhart has served as our Vice President, Finance and Chief Financial Officer and Treasurer since April 2006 and as our Secretary since November 2006.
 From May 1992 until joining the Company Mr. Steinhart was a Managing Director of Forest Street Capital/SAE Ventures, a boutique investment banking, venture capital, and management consulting firm focused on healthcare and technology companies.
 Prior to Forest Street Capital/SAE Ventures, he was Vice President and Chief Financial Officer of Emisphere Technologies, Inc. Mr. Steinhart's other experience includes seven years at CW Group, Inc., a venture capital firm focused on medical technology and biopharmaceutical companies, where he was a General Partner and Chief Financial Officer.
-Mr. Steinhart serves on the Board of Manhattan Pharmaceuticals, Inc., a biopharmaceutical company and is Chairman of its Audit Committee.
+Until December 2011, Mr. Steinhart served on the Board of Manhattan Pharmaceuticals, Inc., a biopharmaceutical company and was Chairman of its Audit Committee.
 Mr. Steinhart began his career at Price Waterhouse, now known as PricewaterhouseCoopers.
 He holds B.B.A. and M.B.A degrees from Pace University and is a Certified Public Accountant.